Generation of polarization-entangled photon pairs from two interacting quantum emitters: Acknowledgments

 \section{Acknowledgments}

-We thank Carlos Maciel-Escudero, Álvaro Nodar, Brahim Lounis, Jean-Baptiste Trebbia, Tomá\v{s} Neuman, and Alejandro Gonzalez-Tudela for helpful discussions.
-A.J.D., R.E., and J.A. acknowledge financial support through the grant PID2022-139579NB-I00 funded by MICIU/AEI/10.13039/501100011033 and by ERDF/EU, through the grant IT 1526-22 funded by the Department of Education, Research and Universities of the Basque Government, through the Laboratory for Transborder Cooperation LTC TRANS-LIGHT from University of the Basque Country and University of Bordeaux, and also through the CSIC Research Platform PTI-001 (project 20219PT023).
-A.J.D. acknowledges financial support through the grant PRE2020-095013 funded by MICIU/AEI/10.13039/501100011033 and by ``ESF Investing in your future".
-G.G. acknowledges funding through the grant PID2023-146694NB-I00 funded by MICIU/AEI/10.13039/501100011033/ and by ERDF/EU, by the Basque Department of Education (PIBA-2023-1-0021), and by the European Union NextGenerationEU/PRTR-C17.I1.
-G.G. acknowledges financial support through the IKUR Strategy under the collaboration agreement between Ikerbasque Foundation and DIPC on behalf of the Department of Education of the Basque Government. ~
+We thank Carlos Maciel-Escudero, \'Alvaro Nodar, Brahim Lounis, Jean-Baptiste Trebbia, Tomá\v{s} Neuman, Mikolaj K. Schmidt, Alejandro Gonzalez-Tudela and Gabriel Molina-Terriza for helpful discussions.
+A.J.D., R.E., and J.A. acknowledge financial support through the Grant No. PID2022-139579NB-I00 funded by MICIU/AEI/10.13039/501100011033 and by ERDF/EU, through the Grant No. IT 1526-22 funded by the Department of Science, Universities and Innovation of the Basque Government, through the Laboratory for Transborder Cooperation LTC TRANS-LIGHT from University of the Basque Country and University of Bordeaux, and also by the European Commission - NextGenerationEU (Regulation EU 2020/2094), through CSIC's Quantum Technologies Platform (QTEP) (Project No. 20219PT023).
+A.J.D. acknowledges financial support through the Grant No. PRE2020-095013 funded by MICIU/AEI/10.13039/501100011033 and by ``ESF Investing in your future".
+G.G. acknowledges funding through the Grant No. PID2023-146694NB-I00 funded by MICIU/AEI/10.13039/501100011033/ and by ERDF/EU, by the Basque Department of Education (Grant No. PIBA-2023-1-0021), by the European Union NextGenerationEU/PRTR-C17.I1, and financial support through the IKUR Strategy under the collaboration agreement between Ikerbasque Foundation and DIPC on behalf of the Department of Education of the Basque Government.\\